Scuba Diving in Cape Town

 Kelp forests border the Cape shorelines and provide a magical diving experience in themselves.
 These underwater forests host a huge variety of marine life and collectively form a vast habitat, now know as the Great African Sea Forest, extending almost 1000km north into Namibia.

 The kelp forest plays a vital role in providing shelter and nursery habitat for many species.
-Much of Cape Towns kelp forests are MPA’s (marine protected areas) where fishing is either prohibited or restricted.
+Many of the kelp forests around the cape peninsula are in MPA’s (marine protected areas) where fishing is either prohibited or restricted.

 Exclusive Cape Town Dive Package

 Cape Town Dive Package